davifelipems/spring-backend-template/README.md

 #### NOTICE:
-You can disable public url sing up changing auth.public-sing-up-url-enable parameter on the application-dev.properties file
+You can disable public url sing up changing auth.public-sing-up-url-enable parameter on the application-dev.properties file If you are using STS (Spring Tool Suite) download and install lombok https://projectlombok.org/download

 Login Example (Get JWT Token on the Headers Authorization) [POST] [http://localhost:8080/login](http://localhost:8080/login)